-- programme for the current academic year.
+- the second opportunity is at the end of the subsequent teaching period, or else during the resit period in July or August during the same academic year. - The frequency of examinations is laid down in the Implementation Regulations and the digital study guide.
 A timetable of all the opportunities to sit written examinations is drawn up on an annual basis and distributed before the start of each semester. - 3.
 If absolutely necessary, changes can be made to this examinations' timetable but only with the approval of the Board of Examiners and if the changes are communicated to students through the official means of communication (the electronic learning environment) at least 4 weeks in advance.
 In case of force majeure, deviation from this period is allowed, only by decision of the Board of Examiners. - 4.
-If an examination is part of a course not offered by the faculty of EEMCS the relevant stipulations in the Teaching and Examination Regulations of the relevant programme will apply. - 5.
+If an examination is part of a course not offered by the faculty of EEMCS the relevant stipulations in the Teaching and Examination Regulations of the relevant programme will apply.
+The Board of Examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 5.
 Notwithstanding the provisions of section 1, there will be at least one chance in a year to sit examinations relating to courses not taught in a given academic year. - 6.
 In exceptional cases, the Board of Examiners may permit more than two opportunities in a year for certain examinations.

-Article 17B - Sequence of examinations
+Article 17B - Sequence of examinations and practical exercises